xuemeic/Undergraduates/README.md

 # Resources for math and data science undergraduates at University of San Francisco

-First, join our **USF Math&Stats Alumni LinkedIn group**: https://www.linkedin.com/groups/7048287.
+Join our **USF Math&Stats Alumni LinkedIn group**: https://www.linkedin.com/groups/7048287.
 You can find alumni and current students there and keep connected after graduation.
 We will also post useful information and opportunities.

 ## Useful links
 - http://mathcareers.maa.org/ -- A diverse range of job postings for math majors.